opensearch-project/project-website/_posts/2024-11-01-5-Takeaways-of-OpenSearchCon-NA-2024.markdown

 There is no present without a past, which Eli Fisher highlighted in his keynote address about the history of the OpenSearch Project.
 He showed how contributions shape such a complex project, helping to keep it stable.

-Continuing with Anupam Chaturvedi talking about Generative AI and OpenSearch interacting with predominantly technologies like information stored in PDF.
-This reminds us that new technologies have to consider also, the past ones.
-But how do ensure the future of OpenSearch?
+Then Anupam Chaturvedi talked about generative AI and OpenSearch interacting with technologies like information stored in PDF format.
+This reminds us that new technologies have to consider past ones.
+But how do we ensure the future of OpenSearch?

 OpenSearch is open source, and we all know that modern technology wouldn't exist without open-source software.
 From a long-term perspective, around OpenSearch and other open-source projects, we need flexibility and neutrality.
 The Linux Foundation, as a non-profit organization, supports the sustainable growth of the OpenSearch Project in this way.
 Jim Zemlin, Executive Director of the Linux Foundation, shared how this works in practice.